Keeping on top of the mess with kids

 I had to swallow fiery, red rage that was almost unleashed on the 4-year-old.

-There are also things in our room that our kids aren’t allowed to touch or view, so it’s really in their best interest that they are kept out of there if they are unsupervised.
-Also, kids need clear boundaries.
+There are also things in our room that our kids aren’t allowed to touch, so it’s really in their best interest that they are kept out of there if they are unsupervised.
+Kids need clear boundaries.
 They need to know that not everything is a toy (another mantra repeated daily in our house) and some things are only for adults.
 When we start allowing kids to trample on every area of the house, we are also telling them that they have no limits.
 They are desperate for boundaries and thrive when they are told no. This is GOOD FOR THEM.

 Our office and the back patio of our deck are also sacred space.
 Again, they are allowed to be there but only with us.
 Our yard is tiny.
 Our kids are attracted to mud.
 As soon as we tell them the whole space is theirs, there is nowhere to sit with a cocktail that does not have muddy fingerprints all over it.
 We are ruthless about these areas…as soon as a muddy bowl comes around the corner and approaches my pretty white picnic table, there is a resounding “NO” from the lips of me and my husband.